 Nifty Gizmos, Gadgets, and Apps for Mature aged Travellers

 Nifty Gizmos, Gadgets, and Apps for Travellers

 Part of the art of travelling lies in knowing exactly what to take to enhance your travel experience.
 Many people have particular comfort items or devices they always take with them, whether on a quick weekend getaway or a long haul flight, and without which travel would be unthinkable.
 It can be a favourite suitcase or purse, or even something for security and peace of mind, such as a bag with RFID blocking pockets that protects your passport and credit cards from being swiped.
 While you may already know which items are essential for you, there are now many products available that may further enhance your experience.

 This post offers a guide to some of the most exciting and innovative travel gadgets out there on the market.
 It is designed as an introduction to the various advances in travel technology from recent years.
 Many of the products in this feature are readily available in travel stores, while others can be found online, following the links we’ve provided.
-We hope you enjoy Odyssey’s guide to travel-related gizmos, gadgets, and apps.
+We hope you enjoy Odyssey Traveller’s guide to travel-related gizmos, gadgets, and apps.
 Who knows?
 You may even end up finding a product or two on this list that might just add that little bit of extra comfort or enjoyment to your next trip!

 Technology has changed the way we travel (allowing us to book flights online) and has also introduced new tools to help us prepare for our journeys.
 Below are three travel apps we think you’ll find useful.